Director: Dick Rickard

 Stars: The Three Little Pigs

 Again, the two pigs flout the practical pig’s warnings.
-Again, the wolf dresses up (this time as a mermaid, and it works), and again, his three little brats try to bake the two pigs alive.
+Again, the wolf dresses up (this time as a mermaid, and, surprisingly, it works), and again, his three little brats try to bake the two pigs alive.
+The complete cartoon feels routine, it’s as even the animators had lost the interest in the trio, and the result is a rather tiresome watch.
 The only new idea comes in the very end of the cartoon, when the rather goody-goody practical pig is punished by his own lie detector.

 It’s no wonder that the three little pigs were dropped after this cartoon.
 Of course, the Silly Symphony series were about to stop, but the pigs had had their time, anyway.